 While the full uniforms were still embroidered with the team name and “birds on a bat” emblem, the baseball patch logo showed up frequently on sleeves and official merchandise.
 In contrast to the last time a single bird perched on a bat in 1928, this cardinal was cartoonish and even cheeky.
-His chest puffed out pridefully, he seems to be smirking.
+His chest puffed out pridefully and he seems to be smirking.
 He’s also donned a rakishly tilted baseball cap and his talons are rounded out.
-All things considered, he’s much friendlier and prouder logo.
+All things considered, he’s a much friendlier and prouder logo.

 Showing that the Cardinals franchise was looking to change their overall image and produce a more personable team identity, the baseball logo was followed closely by the birth of Fredbird, the team’s official party-bird mascot.
 A direct interpretation of the official logo from this period (a cartoonish, cocky cardinal in a ball cap), Fredbird shows his team spirit with the addition of his own jersey.

 1998 – 2012